Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Throughout this life, you can never be certain of living long enough to take another breath."
+> "The outer conditions of a person's life will always be found to reflect their inner beliefs."
-> — **Zen Proverb**
+> — **James Allen**

 ---